sylvainbx/rust-book-fr/FRENCH/src/ch01-03-hello-cargo.md

 supplémentaires.

 <!--
-The next four lines set the configuration information Cargo needs to compile your program: the name, the version, who wrote it, and the edition of Rust to use.
-Cargo gets your name and email information from your environment, so if that information is not correct, fix the information now and then save the file.
-We’ll talk about the `edition` key in Appendix E.
+The next three lines set the configuration information Cargo needs to compile your program: the name, the version, and the edition of Rust to use.
+We’ll talk about the `edition` key in [Appendix E][appendix-e]<!-- ignore -- >.
 -->

-Les quatre lignes suivantes définissent les informations de configuration dont Cargo a besoin pour compiler votre programme : le nom, la version, l'auteur et l'édition de Rust à utiliser.
-Cargo récupère votre nom et votre courriel à partir de votre environnement, donc si ces informations sont erronées, vous pouvez les corriger dès maintenant et ensuite enregistrer le fichier.
-Nous aborderons la clé `edition` dans l'annexe E.
+Les trois lignes suivantes définissent les informations de configuration dont Cargo a besoin pour compiler votre programme : le nom, la version, et l'édition de Rust à utiliser.
+Nous aborderons la clé `edition` dans l'[Annexe E][appendix-e]<!-- ignore -->.

 <!--
 The last line, `[dependencies]`, is the start of a section for you to list any